pnsn/GFAST/ShakeAlertBranch.md

 # To do

-There are LOTS of compile warnings that will have to be cleaned up before branch is ready for production.
+- [ ] There are LOTS of compile warnings that will have to be cleaned up before branch is ready for production.
+- [ ] The parameter file name needs to be read from command arguments.
+- [ ] The log file name needs to be read from the parameter file.
+- [ ] ActiveMQ disable must be removed from code.
+- [x] earthworm parameters need to be added to parameter file.
+- [x] full activemq host specification needs to be added to parameter file
+- [x] all other parameter names need to be added to example file
+- [ ] Metadata reader needs to be converted to ShakeAlert file format.